seejayee/project2/README.md

 Selecting "Save Favorite" should move the selected song into your account list.
 And the song in your account list should have links to the song on Spotify.

+To get full control of this application, you will need to navigate to [Spotify for Developers](https://developer.spotify.com/dashboard/), login or create an account, and then "Create an App".
+With an app now created, you should be able to get a Client ID and a Client Secret from Spotify.
+If you navigate to utils/spotToken.js in the application files, you should be able to replace the listed Client ID and Client Secret with the ones you just got from Spotify.

 ## Bugs

 - "Delete from Favorites" currently does not work.